Q – How do I register my child?

 Q – How does the Thursday Day Camp Overnight work?

 A – Campers (minimum age of 9) stay at camp and take part in an additional afternoon activity, enjoy dinner in our dining hall, participate in an evening program and wrap up their evening with s’mores around the campfire.
 Campers will sleep in stone cabins, Dave’s House or Obenchain Lodge dependent upon enrollment.
 The following morning campers will have breakfast in the dining hall before meeting back up with the returning day campers.

 Q – How does 3 Day Try It’s work?

 A – The 3 Day Try-It is technically 3 nights and 4 days!
-This glimpse of camp runs from Sunday afternoon through Wednesday morning with pick up from 10:00AM – 10:45AM.
+This glimpse of camp runs from Sunday afternoon through Wednesday morning with pick up on Wednesday at 5:00pm.
 Campers sign up for activities the same as week long campers and experience all the same open and evening activities.
 The biggest difference is that 3 Day Try-It campers leave 3 days early.
 However, if your child is loving camp and would like to extend their week to Saturday, their bunk is reserved for the entire week and we are prepared for them to stay!

 Q – What does a day at Ranch Camp look like?

 A – Ranch Camp is all horses all day!
 Campers will not only advance their riding skills in all areas but also learn how to care for their horse beyond the riding arena including how the farrier, chiropractor, dentist, vet and our staff work together to maintain a strong, healthy herd.
 Campers must be a minimum of 9 years old and have had prior riding experience at YMCA Camp Eberhart.
 2019 Ranch Camp will be Session 1, 2, 3, and 9.